summitllc/git_school/readme.md

 $ git branch
 * master
 ```
+_Note_: Whenever you see a `$` at the beginning of a command, such as above with
+`$ git branch`, the text _after_ the `$` is what you will type into Git Bash.
+The text that follows that line is the output you should expect to see.

 We discussed how it's best practice to do your development on a working branch,
 rather than on master.
 So, let's make a new branch by passing an additional